 Minimum Enrollment

-The purpose of these attestations is to ensure that the applicant, whether from a rural or urban area, has the minimum number of individuals enrolled in the PSO.
+The purpose of these attestations is to ensure that the applicant, whether from a rural or urban area, has the minimum number of individuals enrolled.
 Additionally, if the applicant cannot satisfy the minimum enrollment number, it provides guidance for what the applicant needs to do to comply with CMS guidelines.
-The following attestations were developed to implement the regulations of 42 CFR 422.514 and apply to all MA plans not just PSO plans.
+The following attestations were developed to implement the regulations of 42 CFR 422.514.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: